korn1e/react-playground/README.md

 Styling with CSS Modules package:
+- stop npm server
+- commit any changes (if using git)
-- Modify the project configuration
+- Populate project configuration details to gain access to the config files
   ```sh
   npm run eject
   ```
-  To extract configuration details to gain access to the config files